 Liveaboards, land tours and laid-back diving day-trips

 As with any remote, island-based destination, planning the best way to explore the Galapagos can feel a little daunting.
 And, with such strict rules designed to protect the area’s unique flora and fauna, these islands can feel particularly intimidating.
-That said, navigating the Galapagos is actually less intimidating than it first seems, as there are plenty of scuba diving packages, land tours and cruises, as well as an established tourism industry.
+That said, navigating the Galapagos is actually less problematic than it first seems, as there are plenty of scuba diving packages, land tours and cruises, as well as an established tourism industry.
 The main deciding factor for any visitor is whether you’d rather be above water, or below.

 Exploring the Galapagos Islands with a scuba diving liveaboard